Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 15 Januari 2026 23.49.11 UTC
+- WIB: Jumat, 16 Januari 2026 00.45.01 UTC
-- WITA: Jumat, 16 Januari 2026 00.49.11 UTC
+- WITA: Jumat, 16 Januari 2026 01.45.01 UTC
-- WIT: Jumat, 16 Januari 2026 01.49.11 UTC
+- WIT: Jumat, 16 Januari 2026 02.45.01 UTC

 Kutipan Inspiratif:
-"You make the world a better place by making yourself a better person."
+"Technology has become as ubiquitous as the air we breathe, so we are no longer conscious of its presence."

-Kategori: motivational
+Kategori: technology